Michael Brückner Trees of Olivandá (2017)

-“A very poetic artwork and a very lyrical ode, Trees of Olivandá is at the height of both qualities.
-A splendid Neo Berlin School style album and the best of Mister Brückner”
+“A very lyrical album, a splendid Neo Berlin School style and the best of Mister Brückner”

 1 Queen of the Southern Cross 9:36 2 Into the Birdlands 4:07 3 The Fountain, the Child and the Sun 5:59 4 Outcast 10:04 5 Under the Trees of Olivandá 21:44 6 Sunflower Girl 5:35 7 Escape to the Outer Moons 18:55 SynGate | CD-r MB05